psyclaudeZ/gh-portal.nvim/README.md

 terminal is too high, and no one has nailed it yet.
 Additionally:

 1. With tmux, I really don't see how those popular git plugins shine.
-2. If one can't/doesn't aim to solve all the problems, there better be a clear line drawn between GitHub and CLI.
+2. If one can't/doesn't aim to solve all the problems, there'd better be a clear line drawn between GitHub and CLI.
 Otherwise it's Stockholm syndrome.

 ## Customization